ejfox/twitter-artbot/README.md

 + **numTicks** is the number of times to run the `tick()` function in the artscript.
 In `-movie` mode, each tick is exported as a frame.
 + **width** and **height** are the width and height of the canvas in pixels.
 + **text** is the text in the tweet that accompanies the image.

+## Web view
+Artscripts can be accessed from the web using the express server in `index.js`

+The URL structure is: host/ARTSCRIPT/SEED

+This will return a .png file for that artscript with the specified seed

+TODO: We will also have an index page that allows the user to select different art scripts and generate new images by calling the URL